section-engineering-education/engineering-education/articles/verifying-website-domains/index.md

 --

-Have any feedback or comments about what was written on website domains and its possible authenticity?
+Have any feedback or comments about the lines of codes used for verifying website domains?

 **Feel free to contact me**